andresitompul/Reckiter/README.md

 How To use

+Save the python file into a folder
 Run it with

-1. Python3 ./Reckiter  (For Unix)
-2. Python .\Reckiter   (For Windows)
+1. Python ./Reckiter.py

-Scan the QR Code then press enter
-Rename the XML file from the link
-Press Enter if you are finish
+Scan the QR Code (with scanner) then press enter, it will automatically read and download the xml file from the url Rename the XML file from the link then press enter to save Press Enter if you are finish

 Module you will need in Python